 Adding the Google Apps Script to Enable Multiple Selections

-Below is the script code that you would have to copy and paste in the script editor (steps mentioned below section after the code):
+Below is the script code that you would have to copy and paste in the script editor.
+If you need additional guidance, I provide more steps in the below section (after the code):

 function onEdit(e) {